yilinfang/nvim-starter/README.md

 This inspired me to create these scripts.
 I decided to open-source them because I found them to be quite useful.

-_**Note**: Git, C compiler, curl, and tmux are not included in this setup because they are usually pre-installed and up-to-date on most servers I use._
+_**Note**: Git, curl, and tmux are not included because they are usually pre-installed and ready to use on most servers I use.:D_

 ## Uninstallation

 1. Run `cleanup-config-unix.sh` to remove the configurations.
 2. Delete the `~/.pde` directory.
-3. Remove any pde-starter related entries in `config.fish` or `.bashrc`.
+3. Remove any `pde-starter` related entries in `config.fish` or `.bashrc`.